vincenthz/hs-socks/README.md

 TODO
 ----

- * more socks authentification methods: only no authentification is supported for now.
+ * more socks authentification methods: only username/password authentification is supported for now.
  * support of socks' bind for server to client connection (like FTP).
  * add socks4a and socks4 support.